-- What are some of your favorite snapshots or stories in your own life?
-(Consider bringing in snapshots, or sharing photos from your phone with the group.) - When have you seen fellow believers "giving what they got" (using their talents and treasures) to share the story of Jesus with others? - What did you learn about the historical context into which Jesus was born?
-How does that speak to God's plan for His people? - Read Isaiah 9:6-7 as a group.
-Which of these names and promises about the Messiah brings you the most comfort right now?
-Why?
+- What are some of your favorite snapshots or stories from your own life?
+(Consider sharing some photos capturing these moments with the group.) - 2.
+What have you learned this week about the time period into which Jesus was born?
+How does this speak to God's plan for His people? - 3.
+READ ISAIAH 9:6-7.
+Which of these names and promises about Jesus do you think the people of the time were most excited about?
+Which brings you the most comfort right now?
+Why? - 4.
+Review your answers from page 22 defining the "kingdom of God."
+Share a few differences you've seen in the kingdom of God and the way of empire to add to the chart on page 23.